AndrewNeudegg/delta/README.md

 To bridge events you must have an external source of event data that can be consumed.

 Please see the [bridge](cmd/bridge/README.md) specific documentation for more information.

+### Distributor

+Once you have a source of events, either a sink or a bridge, you can distribute the events to your target applications.

+Please see the [distributor](cmd/distributor/README.md) specific documentation for more information.

 ## License